centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 OK: My-awesome-app: status : skipped (no value(s)) - Queries: select : skipped (no value(s)), update : skipped (no value(s)), delete : skipped (no value(s))
 ```

-The output is easier to read and separator are visible between global counters.
+The output is easier to read and separators are visible between global counters.

 #### Get raw data from API and understand the data structure

-It's the moment to write the main sub (`manage_selection`), the more complex, but also the one that
+It's the moment to write the main sub (`manage_selection`) - the most complex, but also the one that
 will transform your mode to something useful and alive.

 Think about the logic, what we have to do is:

-- Connect to run.mocky.io over HTTPS
+- Connect to **run.mocky.io** over HTTPS
 - Query a specific path corresponding to our API
 - Store and process the result
 - Spread this result across counters definitions

-Start by writing the code to connect to run.mocky.io.
+Start by writing the code to connect to **run.mocky.io**.
 It is where the centreon-plugins
 framework delivers its power.

 > All print instructions are available as commented code in the GitHub tutorial resources.